Service of Process Change

 - Liz Vladeck, General Counsel

-- Toni Gantz, Executive Deputy Counsel for Employment and General Practice
+- Toni Gantz, Executive Deputy Counsel - School Governance and Policy

-- Charity Guerra, Executive Deputy Counsel for Administrative Trials, Operations and Compliance
+- Charity Guerra, Executive Deputy Counsel - Discipline and Investigations

 Office of the General Counsel Contact Information